sigmf/SigMF/extensions/spatial.sigmf-ext.md

 This document defines the `spatial` extension namespace for the Signal Metadata Format (SigMF) specification.
-This extension namespace contains objects to help store information about spatially diverse data, specifically information applied to directional antennas and multichannel phase-coherent datasets used for signal direction of arrival and beamforming.
+This extension namespace contains objects to help store information about data where geospatial context is important, specifically information applied to moving receivers or emitters, directional antennas and multichannel phase-coherent datasets used for signal direction of arrival and beamforming.

 Multichannel datasets can be stored in SigMF Collections or as multichannel interleaved data depending on the application.
 Collections are RECOMMENDED due